The Durham Safeguarding Children Partnership Annual Report 2024/2025 is now available on our Annual Reports page.

 The Multi-Agency Reflective Supervision Guidance Document has been development as recent audits and improvement work tells us that the recommended multi-agency reflective supervisions aren’t taking place and there isn’t an avenue for practitioners to reflect as a multi-agency team especially in the most complex and challenging of cases where practitioners can become ‘stuck’.

-See Multi-Agency Reflective Supervision Guidance.pdf (Tri-X) to access the guidance document.
+See Multi-Agency Reflective Supervision Guidance.pdf (Tri-x document) to access the guidance document.

 Information Sharing: Harm Outside of the Home